 Anselmo Buenos Aires ($$)

 The Buenos Aires neighborhood of el Centro is all about hustle and bustle, and it is the lifeblood of the city in many ways.
-Among the tall buildings and traffic, you’ll find a lot of advantages to this neighborhood that make it one of the best places to stay in Buenos Aires.
-In fact, its our best recommendation for where to stay in Buenos Aires if you’re here for just a day or two.
+Among the tall buildings and traffic, you’ll find a lot of advantages to this neighborhood that makes it one of the best places to stay in Buenos Aires.

 El Centro is also home to some of the city’s most important attractions.
 El Cabildo, La Casa Rosada and Plaza de Mayo, the incomparable Teatro Colón, and more are just steps away here.